 - Excellent exchange rates

-Exchange Rate & Fees
+Send Payments Exchange Rates & Fees

-Exchange Rates: SendFX adds a margin to the mid-market rate before selling you a currency.
-SendFX does not publicly disclose the margin they add but we know they’ll have to be taking a sufficient margin to cover their own payment fees and other direct/indirect costs that come with providing an international payment service.
+Exchange Rates: Send adds a margin to the mid-market rate before selling a currency.
+Send Payments does not publicly disclose the margin they add but we know they’ll have to be taking a sufficient margin to cover their own payment fees and other direct/indirect costs that come with providing an international payment service.

 The major plus point here is fee-free international transfers, even for business clients.
 It’s certainly unique as no other money transfer company we have reviewed on MoneyTransferComparison offers this to business customers.
-We don’t have information about the margins SendFX applies to each deal but considering the firms’ relatively small size we assume they would have difficulties getting to ultra sharp margins like Wise’s 0.4%+ margins offered to private individuals.
+We don’t have enough information about the FX margins that Send applies to each deal but considering the firms’ relatively small size we assume they would have difficulties getting to ultra sharp margins like Wise’s 0.4%+ margins offered to private individuals.
 The fact Send Payments, formerly SendFX, does not mention the spreads they apply, we can only assume they are wider, otherwise we believe they would be used as a key selling point.
-We certainly don’t know this for sure though so it’s worth checking with SendFX what spread will be applied before entering into an agreement.
+We certainly don’t know this for sure though so it’s worth checking with Send Payments what spread will be applied before entering into an agreement.
 On larger transfers, private and business customers should be able to negotiate a better rate.

 Global Reach & Service